AreaLayer/firebolt-react-native/README.md

 ## ZK Proof Library Rust

-In 2025 we will release a library for ZK Proofs
+In 2025 we will release a library for ZK Proofs Coinjoin transactions

 ## Contributors